Reader Success! Overwater Bungalows in Bora Bora, Snorkeling, Island Tours, And More. All For ~$140!

 What did you learn about yourself on the trip?

 I learned I prefer taking 1 big trip, as opposed to multiple shorter trips throughout the year.
 And I enjoy being able to share how valuable miles and points can be with just about anyone I meet!

 This trip, for instance, would have cost us nearly $18,000 in cash.
 But because we were able to pay with miles and points, we ended up only paying ~$140 out-of-pocket!

 I’m really glad we were able to spend this time and create memories together as a family in one of the most beautiful places in the world.
 We travel quite a bit, and it has been great seeing our son grow because he has been exposed to so many different cultures, languages, foods, and more on our travels.

 What would you say to folks looking to plan a similar trip?
 Or to those who haven’t taken a miles & points trip yet!

 There’s never a better time to start planning your vacation than now!
 Especially since it seems like it’s getting a lot easier to fly from the US to Bora Bora, and also because you can use miles and points to save money!

-You can look into cards like the IHG® Rewards Club Premier Credit Card because it comes with perks like a 4th night free which can save you a lot of money, especially at great hotels like The Intercontinental Bora Bora Resort and Thalasso Spa and InterContinental Bora Bora Le Moana Resort!
+You can look into cards like the IHG® Rewards Club Premier Credit Card because it comes with perks like a reward night when you redeem points for any stay of 4 or more nights, which can save you a lot of money, especially at great hotels like The Intercontinental Bora Bora Resort and Thalasso Spa and InterContinental Bora Bora Le Moana Resort!